 Figure 26.
-Ryerson Dam control site monitoring data (source: Hebblewhite & Gray, 2014) (Numbers refer to monitoring stations as marked in Figure 25)
+Ryerson Dam control site monitoring data (Hebblewhite and Gray 2014) (Numbers refer to monitoring stations as marked in Figure 25)

-4.5 Multi-Seam Subsidence
+3.5 Multi-seam subsidence

-The majority of Australian underground coal mining experience involves single seam operations.
-However, there are a number of mines where either multiple seam workings are involved by way of historical mine workings, or more recently, where planned operations include mining in multiple seams.
+The majority of Australian underground coal mining experience involves single-seam operations.
+However, there are a number of mines where either multi-seam workings are present by way of historical mine workings or, more recently, planned operations include mining in multiple seams.